08

 She just kept looking.

 Because in that one gaze, she felt more comfort than a thousand reassurances.
-She felt safe, understood
+She felt safe, understood… seen.

 The silence between them wasn’t heavy—it was full.
 Full of hesitation.
 Full of longing.
 Full of something they both weren’t ready to name yet.

-Her lips parted slightly as if to say something
+Her lips parted slightly as if to say something… but nothing came.

 And Ved, gently, slowly, lifted one hand to tuck a loose strand of her hair behind her ear, his fingers brushing against her cheek—delicate and hesitant.